 The representation of a match in the output involves several transformations, as shown in the following diagram.
-At the top of the diagram are the match length (2..257) and the match offset
+At the top of the diagram are the match length (2..257) and the match offset (0..WINDOW\SIZE-4).

-(0..WINDOW_SIZE-4).
 The match offset and match length are split into subcomponents and encoded separately.
 For matches of length 257..32768, the token indicates match length 257 and then there is an additional Extra Length value encoded in the bitstream following the other Match subcomponent fields.

-Figure 1 shows the match subcomponents.
+The following figure shows the match subcomponents.